 - 800-877-8339 (TTY)

-In the event that EFS-Web, EFS-Web Contingency, and Patent Center are unavailable, applicants may file new patent applications, new international design applications and documents, and fees for national stage entry under 35 U.S.C.
+In the event that Patent Center is unavailable, applicants may file new patent applications, new international design applications and documents, and fees for national stage entry under 35 U.S.C.
 371 via Priority Mail Express from the United States Postal Service (USPS) in accordance with 37 CFR 1.10.

 Applicants may file other documents or fee payments by any of the following ways: